Customize Consent Preferences

 Common Reasons HMRC Challenges R&D Claims

-As they work to prevent fraud and error from taking advantage of the R&D incentive, HMRC may challenge claims for a range of reasons.
+As they work to prevent specific businesses from taking advantage of the R&D incentive through fraud and error, HMRC may challenge claims for a range of reasons.
 Most often, it’s because they find discrepancies in the claim such as:

 • Insufficient evidence to support the claim